 With the use of thermoplastics, there has been an increase in the life of road marking materials.
 This means that they will also retain their retroreflective qualities for a longer period as well.

-Part of the current thinking about effective line marking is to introduce wider and brighter lines that are easier to see.
-There needs to be lines that are visible on wet roads at night time and lines that can be seen from further away, which is particularly relevant for high-speed environments or country roads with no lighting.
+Part of the current thinking about effective line marking in Melbourne is to introduce wider and brighter lines that are easier to see.
+There need to be lines that are visible on wet roads at night time and lines that can be seen from further away, which is particularly relevant for high-speed environments or country roads with no lighting.
 It has been identified in studies that having a clear retroreflective line marking on open roads is able to reduce night time motor accidents.
 Clear centre lines and edge lines on roads are able to reduce single car accidents as well.

 Contact us today

-If you are considering undertaking a project using a road surface coating material, then it is important to speak to an organisation with the necessary knowledge, expertise, and practical experience who will be able to give you a range of valuable advice.
+If you are considering undertaking a project using a road surface coating material, then it is important to speak to an organisation with the necessary knowledge, expertise, and practical experience that will be able to give you a range of valuable advice.
 This could relate to the type of material that is applied, the equipment that is used, and how best to ensure that the marking has optimum visibility to provide the most benefits.

 At Mainliner we have expert staff who are able to provide you with valuable information to assist you with projects for different environments with different requirements.
-Contact our specialist technical advisors on (03) 9308 2732 today.
+Contact our specialist technical advisors at (03) 9308 2732 today.